a2en/mydiario_capstone/README.md

 ## Screenshots

-###First screen of the app is for the user to choose between
+> First screen of the app is for the user to choose between login and sign up

 ![Screenshot 1](screenshots/screen_1.png)

+> User can register on the sign up screen

 ![Screenshot 2](screenshots/screen_2.png)

+> User can login to the app in this screen

 ![Screenshot 3](screenshots/screen_3.png)

+> User can see his diary entries and also delete them  here

 ![Screenshot 4](screenshots/screen_4.png)

+>User can add the diary entry with current location and date in this screen

 ![Screenshot 5](screenshots/screen_5.png)